ok-ryoko/multiring.zig/CONTRIBUTING.md

 ### Claiming an issue

 If you would like to work on an issue, then leave a comment containing a brief plan for resolving the issue and await feedback from the community.
-Your proposal shall be reviewed by at least one maintainer within one week.
+Your proposal shall be reviewed by at least 1 maintainer within 1 week.
 Participants shall agree on an *ad hoc* timeline for the work, which may be renegotiated at any point in the process.

 ### Getting the source code